 “Compliance measures bring everyone down to a lowest common denominator.
 Money would be better spent on encouraging and assisting growers to move to and beyond industry best management practice farming methods.
 The sugarcane industry’s Smartcane BMP program does this.
 It focuses growers on productivity and profitability, alongside environmental sustainability."

 Paul is leading by example having achieved accreditation in 2016 and is now keen to challenge more cane growers to undertake the process and get the message out to the community and key markets about the good work they are doing to protect the Great Barrier Reef.
 Read more.

 Take a Virtual Bus Tour around the Mackay farms that Paul works with his brother Joe, as they share their passion for sustainable farming and the many benefits for farmers and the environment alike.
 Watch more.

-With 475 growers now accredited, encompassing 106,550 hectares, Paul believes ‘critical mass’ is not far off with the tipping point in sight for growers to see Smartcane BMP as a normal part of their farming practice.
+As of July 2020, 565 growers are now accredited, encompassing 125,973 hectares.
+Paul believes growers now see Smartcane BMP as a normal part of their farming practice.